kaland313/A3C-CarRacingGym/README.md

 `xvfb-run -a -s "-screen 0 640x480x24" python a3c_carracing-v0.py`

-This will load a model from `Outputs/model_CarRacing-v0.h5` and run it for one episode (no eraly termination).
+This will load a model from `Outputs/model_CarRacing-v0.h5`, run it for one episode (with eraly termination) and a gif file showing the states encountered during the episode will be saved to the outputs folder.

 Outside the docker container with an apropriately set up python environment the graphical output of the gym can be viewed by running:

 `python a3c_carracing-v0.py`

+# Test/evaluate the model
+To evaluate the model the average episode reward over 100 episodes and its standard deviation is calculated.
+The evaluaion is carried out on multiple workers by running:

+`xvfb-run -a -s "-screen 0 640x480x24" python a3c_carracing-v0.py --test`

 # Other code scripts for reference
 ## Code from oguzelibol/CarRacingA3C